lab156/tex2cnl/README.md

 When the `isPresentation` flag is set to `true`, the file is processed as an ordinary .tex file.

+## Ellipsis Macro
+* If the ellipMacro is not defined, the document is typeset with no errors warning or alerts.
+The field is simply left empty.
+I am not sure this is the best behaviour.
 ### Notes
 - It is not necessary to write out to an external file.
 All the processing can be done withing the .tex file
 - Currently supporting macros defined with `newcommand`.